samuellihn/obsidian-freeview/public/Vietnam Antiwar Movement.md

 > First "Living Room War"

-Brutal reality of war broadcast into American homes, messy conflict wtih no objective or progress
+Brutal reality of war broadcast into American homes, messy conflict with no objective or progress

 **Credibility Gap**; between what Johnson administration said and what journalists/tv said about it, grew distrust of US government's statements

 # Tet Offensive

 17.3.2

 General Westmoreland said that Vietcong were defining in strength, could no longer mount a major offensive. **He was wrong.**